xask00/merkle-tree/README.md

 # merkle-tree

-The Goal is to create a high performance merkle tree in Rust
+The Goal is to create a high performance merkle tree in Rust and Golang

 |Status|Feature|Details|
 |--|--|--|